 Benefits of saw palmetto for hair loss

 One preliminary study showed that a combination of saw palmetto and astaxanthin (a carotenoid found in foods such as salmon, lobster, krill, algae, among other sources.
-This study was conducted in vitro, but astaxanthin is readily absorbed and utilised by the body, so it would be a great addition to prevent hair loss from DHT.
+This study was conducted in vitro, but astaxanthin is readily absorbed and utilized by the body, so it would be a great addition to preventing hair loss from DHT.

 Saw palmetto is a herb that is not just great for treating hair loss, it can also improve and treat other conditions such as: